DataDog/dd-trace-rb/docs/GettingStarted.md

   end
 end

-# Configure Faraday tracing behavior for single connection
+# In case you want to override the global configuration for a certain client instance
 connection = Faraday.new('https://example.com') do |builder|
   builder.use(:ddtrace, options)
   builder.adapter Faraday.default_adapter